1Password/ansible-onepasswordconnect-collection/README.md

 # 1Password Connect Ansible Collection

-The 1Password Connect collection contains modules that interact with 1Password Connect.
+The 1Password Connect collection contains modules that interact with your 1Password Connect API server.
 The modules communicate with 1Password Connect to support Vault Item create/read/update/delete operations.

 ## Table of Contents